JHUAPL/CodeCut/deepcut-ghidra/README.md

 If there are any errors please make sure you are using the proper path to Python 3 and the requirement dependencies installed.

+## Troubleshooting
+You can verify that dependencies are correct by navigating to:
+`~/.ghidra/.ghidra_${VERSION}/Extensions/deepcut-ghidra/data`
+and running `./python3 deepcut.py`.
+Python will throw errors if it can't find dependencies.
+If the process runs and sits there waiting for input, then the dependencies should be correct.